craibuc/PsCsv/README.md

 While I decided to write my own script to handle this, I stumbled upon Microsoft’s logparser.
 It (both command line and DLL interfaces) was built to query large web logs, using a SQL-like syntax; I figured that I could use it for my purposes.

+`Invoke-CsvAnalyzer` generates a PsCustomObject that represents each column header in the CSV file.
+Each column object is added to the pipeline, where it is passed one or more filters for processing.

-`Invoke-CsvAnalyzer` uses the logparser to repeatedly run a `SELECT DISTINCT` query for each column header in the CSV file.
-The results of the queries, CSV files themselves, are referenced in a template file (in AsciiDoc fomat).
-An AsciiDoc processor is used to generate the summary (HTML) document.
+Each filter makes use of the logparser to run a query for each column object in the pipefile.
+The results of the queries are add to the column object's measurement collections.

 #### Usage